-Spanish Language Data Points (and Fun Facts)
+Spanish Language Data Points and Fun Facts

-Spanish is a Romance language originated in Castile, a region of Spain.
-In 1492, Christopher Columbus took Spanish to the Americas and at the beginning of the 16th century, the use of Spanish was expanded to all colonies of the Spanish Empire, including territories in Africa, Oceania and the Philippines.
+Spanish is a Romance language that originated in Castile, a region of Spain.
+In 1492, Christopher Columbus took Spanish to the Americas and at the beginning of the 16th century, the use of Spanish was expanded to the colonies of the Spanish Empire, including territories in Africa, Oceania and the Philippines.

 Here is a collection of other Spanish language data points and tips to help you on your global journey:

 - Different ways to refer to the Spanish language.
 Spanish is sometimes called español (“Spanish”) and sometimes castellano (“Castilian”).

 - Easy to pronounce.
 It is one of the world’s most phonetic languages.
 You can practically pronounce any word correctly by knowing how it is spelled.

 - Unique uses.
 The inverted question mark (¿) and exclamation point (¡) are unique to the Spanish language.

 - Spanish in the U.S. New data from the U.S. Census Bureau shows an increase in U.S. language diversity.
 The largest numerical increase from 2010 to 2017 were among speakers of Spanish (up four million).
 Languages with more than a million speakers in 2017 included: Spanish (41 million); Chinese (3.5 million); Tagalog (1.7 million); Vietnamese (1.5 million); Arabic (1.2 million); French (1.2 million); and Korean (1.1 million).

 - Clinical trial locations.
 According to ClinicalTrials.gov, more than 3,500 studies being conducted or currently recruiting in Spain.
 There are over 15,000 trials in progress or recruiting in Mexico, Central America and South America combined.
 For a region-by-region breakdown, visit clinicaltrials.gov.